What is the distance study program Theology of the People of God?

 - What the theology of the People of God can say about the matter of theodicy

 After completing the study program, the student earns a diploma in “Theology of the People of God.”

-If you would like to receive more detailed information on the distance learning program, please request the introductory lesson via the contact form.
+If you would like to receive more detailed information on the distance study program, please request the introductory lesson via the contact form.